 Community of volunteers to offer safe haven to children and elderly in times of emergency.
 Those popular red and white signs in people’s windows in the 80s and 90s are coming back to the West Island with the return of Block Parent in Pointe Claire

+I have these memories.
 I am five and six years old.
 I know this because I was school-aged and by the time I was seven, my family had moved to our new home in Alberta from the Saskatchewan town that I still consider my roots.

 I have a bike.
 I have two feet.
-And I have a lot of freedom.
+And I have a lot of freedom…

 MONTREAL Mothers in the West Island are serious about bringing back the Block Parent program.
 Some might remember the iconic program from their childhood.
 The Block Parent sign in participants windows is meant to let children know the house is safe to approach when help is needed.